mohit2708/Laravel/Interview-Question.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.
-What is database migration.
-How to create migration via artisan?
+### Ques.What is database migration and How to create migration via artisan?
-Migrations are like version control for your database, that’s allow your team to easily modify and share the application’s database schema.
-Migrations are typically paired with Laravel’s schema builder to easily build your application’s database schema.<br>
+* Migrations are used to create database schemas in Laravel.
-Use below commands to create migration data via artisan.
+* In migration files, we store which table to create, update or delete.
 ```
 // creating Migration
 php artisan make:migration create_users_table